aikhelis/playground-hudl/README.md

 ## Observed Potential Application Improvements

-1. **Unified Input Validation:** Instead of using a unique custom user-facing error code and message for a non-registered email account, consider displaying a unified error message for wrong username/password combinations.
-Apart from error message fragmentation, existing approach exposes a security risk by revealing extra information to potential attackers—specifically, it indicates whether an email address is registered.
+1. **Unified Validation Messages:** Consider displaying a unified error code/message for wrong username/password combinations.
+Currently, a unique user-facing error code & message are added to the login page for a non-registered email account.
+Apart from error message fragmentation, this approach exposes a security risk by revealing whether a provided email address is registered in the system or not to potential attackers.

-2. **Cosmetic Fix:** Correct the typo in the data-qa-id attribute from "gloabl-navbar" to the proper spelling.
+2. **Cosmetic Fix:** Correct the typo in the `data-qa-id="gloabl-navbar"` attribute.

-3. **Authentication Workflow:** Evaluate transitioning to an authentication micro-service to handle auth attempts, rather than serving full HTML on every attempt.
+3. **Authentication Workflow:** Evaluate transitioning to an authentication micro-service to handle auth requests, rather than serving full HTML on every attempt.

 ## Running tests on GitHub
 [GHA workflow](https://github.com/aikhelis/playground-hudl/actions/workflows/playwright.yml) for playwright tests does the following:
-- is trigerred on push to main and can be kicked off manually
+- is triggered on push to main and can be kicked off manually
-- injects base url and user creds from GH repository environment variables and secrets
+- injects base URL and user creds from GH repository environment variables and secrets
 - runs tests against Production
 - runs tests in a single headless browser
 - saves html report and trace assets on every run with several days of artifact retention

 To view the report and go through test execution in Playwright's [Trace viewer](https://playwright.dev/docs/trace-viewer):
 - Navigate to a particular run's details
-- Download `playwright-report` archive from the bottom of the page
+- Download the `playwright-report` archive from the bottom of the page
 - Unpack and open `index.html`
 - Go to https://trace.playwright.dev/ and upload the trace blob file `playwright-report/data/<scenario-run-id>.zip`